Coins of the Maltese lira: Second series (1986-2007)

+For table standards, see the coin specification table.

 Museum collections

 Specimens of Maltese lira coins are preserved in several public collections in Malta.
 The Currency Museum at the Central Bank of Malta in Valletta exhibits a chronological overview of the islands’ monetary history, including coins and banknotes issued during the decimal period (1972–2007) when the Maltese lira was in circulation.

 The Numismatic Collection of the National Museum of Archaeology also contains examples of Maltese coinage, displayed alongside earlier and foreign issues in rotating exhibitions.